zhscn/nongnu/README.md

 - is there a solution to thinking "right to left" vs writing "left to right"?
 - identify trivial / helper functions and forward their `edit-definition` to another location.
 - Code gen
-  - two spaces after an `import` converts to the missing `qualified` (or is this indentation?)
   - `instance` boilerplate
-- Cleanup unused imports
 - Refactoring
   - be compatible with [`apply-refact`](https://github.com/mpickering/apply-refact) / [`hlint-refactor-mode`](https://github.com/mpickering/hlint-refactor-mode)
-  - convert wildcard import to explicit list
   - insert explicit list of exports
 - Reviewing
   - hide changes to imports when reviewing diffs